ItsVRK/Yaw3-Scripts/README.md

-# Yaw3-Scripts
+# YawVR-Scripts
-Startup scripts that I use when I want to use the Yaw 3
+Startup scripts that I use when I want to use the Yaw 3, will work with any YawVR simulator.

 ## Assumptions